iotblackbelt/iotdt-device-bridge/README.md

 ## Instructions
 Take the following steps to deploy an Azure Function into your subscription and set up the device bridge.

-1. Create an Azure Digital Twin instance and an Azure application registration as mentoined above.
+1. Create an Azure Digital Twin instance and an Azure application registration as described above.

 2. Click the `Deploy to Azure` button above.
 This opens up a custom ARM template in the Azure Portal to deploy the Azure Function.
 Provide the details as saved in the Azure Application Registration steps, when deploying the template:
 - Client Id: &lt;Your application Id&gt;